suabochica/react-nanodegree/projects/06-my-reads/README.md

 - `<Bookshelf />` Stateless Component that represent a bookshelf.
 - `<Book />`, Stateless Component that represent a book with a title, an author and a cover.
 - `<Search />` Statefull Component that retrieve the query a executes the search.
-- `<Shelfchanger />` Statless Component that hande the event to change the book shelf
+- `<Shelfchanger />` Statless Component that handle the event to change the book shelf

 🎋 Hierarchy components
 -----------------------